minven/LT-news-crawler/README.md

 # LT-news-crawler
-Get posts and comments from db pages and store them into MySQL DB.
+Get posts and comments from Facebook.com pages and store them into MySQL DB.
 It is based on Python3.
 ##Introduction
-	- Create Facebook developer account.
+	- Create Facebook developer account
-	- install required modules pip install -r requirements.txt
+	- Install required modules pip install -r requirements.txt
-	- Modify _config.yaml into config.yaml and fill in with your settings.
+	- Modify _config.yaml into config.yaml and fill in with your settings
 	- You can create tables according my template using sql_tables.sql
-	- Start Having fun
+	- Start having fun!
 ##Examples
 ![alt text](screenshots/sources.png "fb pages example")